IamJuan201/IamJuan201/README.md

 About Me 😄

-Currently I'm learning about programing because I would like to create aplications that help the people, automated programs or websites and create fun games!
+Currently I'm learning about programing because I would like to create aplications that help people, automated programs or websites and create fun games!